Call for Applications: 2024 OWSD-Elsevier Foundation Awards

 The official language for the application is English.

 If you are submitting any supporting documents (such as residency certificate, degree certificate, etc.) in a language which is not English, you must attach at least an informal translation into English and upload it along with the scanned original.
 Documents in other languages with no accompanying English translation will NOT be considered.

-The applicant must be a woman who has received her PhD in a scientific discipline within the previous ten years and whose current scientific research is related to the area of food security, agricultural productivity and/or sustainable food production.
+The applicant must be a woman who has received her PhD in a scientific discipline within the previous ten years and whose current scientific research is related to the area of water, sanitation and hygiene.

-Given that from 2022-2026 the awards will respond to the call for action set forth by the United Nations Sustainable Development Goals (SDGs), applicants must demonstrate how their research contributes to advancing knowledge in the area of food security, agricultural productivity and/or sustainable food production and to achieving the SDG2 Zero Hunger.
+Given that from 2022-2026 the awards will respond to the call for action set forth by the United Nations Sustainable Development Goals (SDGs), applicants must demonstrate how their research contributes to advancing knowledge in the area of water, sanitation and hygiene and to achieving the SDG6 (Clean water and sanitation).

 The OWSD-Elsevier Foundation Awards are offered to women in Science, Technology, Engineering and Mathematics (STEM).
 Applications from women in Social sciences, Humanities, Arts or other are NOT eligible.

 Any combination of these fields (i.e. interdisciplinarity) is acceptable.